CAPABILITY · VERTICAL-SPECIFIC

 What’s NOT included

 HIPAA-covered when sold to a clinical entity.
-Pinned to AWS Bedrock with executed BAA before go-live.
+Pinned to approved cloud model access with executed BAA before go-live.

 How clients use this